Isangeles/burn/README.md

 You can easily view documentation pages with `man` command.

-For example to display documentation page for gameadd command:
+For example to display documentation page for objectset command:
 ```
-$ man doc/command/gameadd
+man doc/command/objectset
 ```

 Note that documentation of Burn commands is still incomplete.